TsembA/CI-CD-java-maven-app-project/README.md

 dockerhub-creds: For DockerHub login jenkins_aws_access_key_id & jenkins_aws_secret_access_key_id: For Terraform provisioning
 server-ssh-key: SSH access to EC2

-✅ Result
-You end up with:
+✅ Result you end up with:

 An app built and pushed to DockerHub
 A fully provisioned EC2 instance